 More likely, however, this notion of beginning the poem with such a command does not take away from the idea that Angelou is speaking about someone other than the reader.
 Instead, she could be talking directly to the person she clearly has a connection with, and the strategy of not bothering with the formalities of catering to “other” readers of the poem is an indication of how much she needs to say the things that are weighing on her mind.
 Even though “others” are watching on, no one is relevant except for Angelou and this “you.”

 This concept is further supported when she notes that the situation goes “beyond this rage of poetry.”
 There is irony at work since this is, in fact, a poem, but the downplaying of the setup separates the rationale for this poem from something that is primarily literary or intended to draw in an audience.
 Rather, this is about Angelou’s feelings and relationship—things “beyond” the trivial matters of “poetry.”

-That she would use “rage” to describe that world of “poetry” is relevant as well since that word has multiple meanings.
+That she would use “rage” to describe the world of “poetry” is relevant as well since that word has multiple meanings.
 It could mean fury, but also a popular trend.
 In this circumstance, the word choice seems to bring both meanings to the table.
 As the reader can find in the upcoming stanzas, Angelou does not hold a kind outlook on what she seems to consider the typical commentary on “love” from “poetry,” so by bluntly beginning with a command and trivializing the idea of “poetry,” she has created a fortress in which to deliver a direct and forceful contradiction to what she sees as a common theme in “poetry.”

 Rather than Angelou’s idea of typical “poetry,” this poem is structured as something that shows connection and equality between Angelou and the person she is referencing.
 She wishes to take his “hand,” which is important enough to be the beginning of ‘A Conceit’, and she notes that she wants him to allow her “to lead and follow” him.